mateuszdorobek/python3.info/dragon/polish/sprint-09.rst

 -----
 .. code-block:: bdd

-    Title: Dragon is dead when health is zero or less.
+    Feature: Dragon is dead when health is zero or less.

-    Scenario 1: Dragon is dead when health is zero.
+    Scenario: Dragon is dead when health is zero.
-    Given Dragon is created with name "Wawelski",
-    When Dragon health is 0,
+        Given Dragon is created with name "Wawelski", When Dragon health is 0,
          Then Dragon is dead.

-    Scenario 2: Dragon is dead when health is negative.
+    Scenario: Dragon is dead when health is negative.
-    Given Dragon is created with name "Wawelski",
-    When Dragon health is -1,
+        Given Dragon is created with name "Wawelski", When Dragon health is -1,
          Then Dragon is dead.

 Acceptance Criteria